The Coca-Cola Company: Should You Be Bullish on KO Stock?

 Coca-Cola Stock: Long-Term Value Still Unchallenged

-Drinking The Coca-Cola Company’s (NYSE:KO) fizzy and sugary drinks makes the world’s most genius income investor, Warren Buffet, happy.
+Drinking The Coca-Cola Company’s (NYSE:KO) fizzy and sugary drinks makes the world’s most genius income investor, Warren Buffett, happy.

 But should Buffet’s belief in KO stock and its regular dividend payments make income investors complacent when Coca-Cola has been facing challenges by the increasing number of health-conscious consumers quitting sugary drinks?